 By July 2021, he had almost regained almost all his weight, constipation and sleep improved, and cognition and lightheadedness improved.
 He was shifted from continuous to intermittent rifaximin and continues taking fish oil and olive oil and using his vagus nerve stimulator.

 William continues with daily fish oil, olive oil, and vagus nerve stimulation and only requires rifaximin every 3-4 months.
 His strength and weight have returned, and he has been able to resume working as a financial consultant.
 Although his symptoms were more severe than most COVID long-haulers I’ve cared for, his level of improvement is quite common among most of the patients I’ve cared for.

 I hope this quick review is helpful to those affected with long COVID symptoms.
 The rifaximin, fish oil, and olive oil alone are often effective enough to improve your symptoms and are readily available.

 The fish oil and olive oil can be easily ordered online, and rifaximin is sold in the U.S. under the tradename Xifaxan and can be prescribed by your physician.
 If your insurance does not cover Xifaxan, the generic version of rifaximin is readily available through Canadian mail-order pharmacies.

-We are in the early stages of seeing other long-term symptoms of COVID-19 and studies have now shown the brain after SARS-CoV-2 infection can prematurely age 20 years.
-I believe my protocol, which was developed and patented for brain and nervous system injuries and dysfunction can help individuals with chronic post-Covid symptoms as well.
+We are in the early stages of seeing other long-term symptoms of COVID-19, and studies have now shown the brain after SARS-CoV-2 infection can prematurely age 20 years.
+I believe The Nemechek Protocol, which was developed and patented for brain and nervous system injuries and dysfunction, can also help individuals with chronic post-Covid symptoms.